elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <CloseAllAnswers />

-### What is a JavaScript Class in Object-Oriented Programming (OOP)?
+### What is a class in JavaScript and why is it important?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> A class in JavaScript is a blueprint for creating objects with shared properties and methods.
+It provides a convenient way to encapsulate related code, enabling inheritance, promoting code reuse, and improving readability.
+</div><br />
-  <div><strong>Interview Response:</strong> Classes are a template for creating objects.
+  <div><strong>Technical Response:</strong> Classes are a template for creating objects.
 They encapsulate data with code to work on that data.
 Classes in JS are built on prototypes and have the same syntax and semantics that do not get shared with ES5 class-like semantics.
 Classes are, in fact, "special functions", and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />